PHart3/2-groups-agda/Two-groups/README.md

 - The `LoopFunc/` folder contains constructions making the LoopSpace into a pseudofunctor from pointed connected 2-types to 2-groups along with associated proofs of coherence of these constructions.
+The object function of the LoopSpace pseudofunctor is defined in `Hmtpy2Grp.agda`.

 - The `Grp-Type-biequiv/` folder contains the proof of our desired biequivalence.
   The two arrows of the biequivalence are defined by the delooping and LoopSpace